r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 When this happens to a DLL linked to an application, such as `Rblas` linked to `R`, an error message will appear helpfully saying that `Rblas` could not be found.
-However, when such DLL is being loaded explicitly via a Windows API call (to `LoadLibrary), which is the case when loading DLLs from R packages, Windows is unable to say which DLL is missing:
+However, when such DLL is being loaded explicitly via a Windows API call (to `LoadLibrary), which is the case when loading DLLs of R packages, Windows is unable to say which DLL is missing: